Ohio lawmakers pass bill banning transgender students from using bathroom they identify with

 "It pains me for all of the things that our government could be accomplishing to actually help Ohioans, and instead we're spending this time, these resources just trying to get people to be able to pee," they said.

-Senate President Matt Huffman (R-Lima) explained that this was always a priority, and they would have passed it sooner had the House given it to them earlier.
+Republican Senate President Matt Huffman of Lima explained that this was always a priority, and they would have passed it sooner had the House given it to them earlier.

 DeWine's team said he is prepared to sign it but is waiting to read the finalized bill.
 It would go into effect 90 days after the governor's signature.

 Ohio would become part of the dozen states to have a "bathroom ban."
-North Carolina's, however, was partially repealed after immense backlash and legal challenges.
+North Carolina's ban, however, was partially repealed after immense backlash and legal challenges.

-Ohio LGBTQ+ advocates told me they are already planning their discrimination lawsuits.
+Ohio LGBTQ+ advocates told Scripps News Cleveland they are already planning their discrimination lawsuits.

-We have been covering bills impacting the LGBTQ+ community for years now.
-Click here to read more.
+This story was originally published by Morgan Trau on Scripps News Cleveland.